 Huntingdon College strongly encourages individuals to report sexual assaults.
 Reporting sexual assaults is the only way that legal action can be taken against an alleged attacker.
-However, it is solely the option of the victim as to whether or not the individual decides to notify and seek assistance from law enforcement and campus authorities.
+However, it is solely the option of the complainant as to whether or not the individual decides to notify and seek assistance from law enforcement and campus authorities.

 The Huntingdon College Security Department maintains a professional working relationship with the Montgomery Police Department and the Montgomery Sheriff’s Department.
 While every Huntingdon College student and/or employee has the right to contact local law enforcement agencies at any time, it is recommended that campus security be called immediately pursuant to an incident of sexual assault.
 Proper and accurate reporting is vital to a timely and appropriate response.

-It is very important to obtain immediate medical care following a sexual assault, to provide for the Complainant’s well being and to document, collect, and properly preserve physical evidence of the assault.
+It is very important to obtain immediate medical care following a sexual assault, to provide for the complainant’s well being and to document, collect, and properly preserve physical evidence of the assault.
 In order to preserve physical evidence should one later decide to pursue legal action, one should not change clothes, bathe, douche, or use the toilet.
 Individuals should seek medical care immediately, whether or not the crime is reported.
 In addition to care of obvious injuries, medical attention is needed to protect from sexually transmitted diseases and/or the possibility of pregnancy.
-Immediate medical attention can be received at the nearest local hospital emergency room, as well as at the Lighthouse Counseling Center and the One Place Family Justice Center.
+Immediate medical attention can be received at the nearest local hospital emergency room, as well as at the One Place Family Justice Center.